mathernemorgan/MIST-4610-Group-2/README.md

 Hiya Shah (Data Wrangler), Morgan Matherne (Database Designer), Mark Monzer (Conceptual Modeler), Roshan Gadiraju (SQL Writer), Zeynep Koseoglu (Group Leader)

+**Case Summary**

+Northline Outfitters is a small online retail company that sells student-focused lifestyle and technology accessories, including items such as hoodies, water bottles, desk lamps, phone cases, keyboards, mouse pads, and backpacks.
+The company purchases products from external vendors and sells them directly to customers across the United States and Canada.
+Because the business is still growing, its operational data has historically been stored in Excel spreadsheets rather than in a structured database system.

+The company provided two primary datasets: a Sales_Dump spreadsheet containing transaction-level sales data and a Product_Supplier_Master spreadsheet containing product and vendor information.
+These datasets reflect real-world data challenges commonly found in small and medium-sized businesses.
+The data was intentionally messy, unnormalized, and inconsistent, including issues such as mixed date formats, inconsistent category labels, embedded currency values, duplicate product entries, unstructured customer information, and measurements recorded in both metric and imperial units.

+The objective of this project was to transform these raw spreadsheets into a clean, structured relational database that supports business analysis.
+This involved identifying key data quality issues, cleaning and standardizing the data using SQL, and designing a normalized conceptual model that separates the data into meaningful entities such as products, vendors, customers, orders, and order lines.
+The final database was designed to reduce redundancy, improve data consistency, and enable efficient querying.

+The cleaned and structured database supports important business questions for Northline Outfitters, such as identifying top-selling products by country, evaluating employee performance in handling orders, and analyzing vendor-product relationships across categories.
+By converting the original spreadsheets into a relational model, the company gains a more reliable and scalable data foundation for decision-making, similar to what would be expected in a real-world business environment transitioning from spreadsheet-based operations to a database system.

 **Conceptual Model / Database Description**

 Our database was designed to transform the two messy source spreadsheets, Sales_Dump and Product_Supplier_Master, into a compact relational model that supports data cleaning, structured storage, and the required SQL analysis.
 This matches the project goal of creating a conceptual model, implementing a database, and using that database to answer business questions.
 The assignment also emphasizes that a strong final model should remain relatively compact, with about 8 to 10 entities, and should clearly show entities, attributes, identifiers, and relationships.